• 1-800-SEACAMP

 This is the only lab at SEACAMP San Diego that explores marine reptiles.
 Students learn the major characteristics of sea turtles with hands-on activities.
 Other topics in the lab include turtle reproduction, stresses of sea turtle hatchlings, species identification, and ocean conservation.
 The lab can be coupled with a visit to the Chula Vista Nature Center, which holds several live sea turtles.

 SEACAMP San Diego Marine Science Instructors possess at least a college degree and are certified Red Cross Lifeguards with First Aid and CPR for the Professional Rescuer – including training and first aid for marine hazards.
-Additionally, all staff have been finger printed with the Department of Justice & FBI and all have Class-C commercial driver’s licenses.
+Additionally, all staff have been finger printed with the state Department of Justice & FBI and all have Class-C commercial driver’s licenses.
 SEACAMP San Diego does not retain a nurse on staff, although we do have a paramedic consultant on call.
 We are within close proximity of emergency care and are in a 9-1-1 service area.

 SEACAMP San Diego tuition includes 24-hour supervision of students.
 The amount of supervisory staff varies depending on the schedule.
 During snorkeling, there is one lifeguarded staff member with every seven students and staff will have a rescue tube with them.
 All water activities require students to wear full-length, 7mm wet suits (which makes them buoyant).
 The only exception is during kayaking and stand up paddle boarding when students will be wearing Coast Guard-approved PFDs (Personal Flotation Device – a ‘life jacket’).
 In the controlled environment of camp, evening activities will have 3 to 5 staff depending on the activity.